Beta Gruis: Properties

 A visual band light curve for Beta Gruis, plotted from data published by Otero and Moon (2006).
 The inset plot shows the points plotted in red with an expanded scale.

 Beta Gruis is a red giant star on the asymptotic giant branch with an estimated mass of about 2.4 times that of the Sun and a surface temperature of approximately 3,500 K, just over half the surface temperature of the Sun.
 This low temperature accounts for the dull red color of an M-type star.
 The total luminosity is about 3,200 times that of the Sun, and it has 150 times the Sun's radius.

-It is one of the brightest stars at infrared and near-infrared wavelenghts.
+It is one of the brightest stars at infrared and near-infrared wavelengths.
 At the K band, it is the fifth-brightest star in the night sky.

 Alan William James Cousins announced that Beta Gruis is a variable star in 1952.

 Beta Gruis is a semiregular variable (SRb) star that varies in magnitude by about 0.4.
 It varies between intervals when it displays regular changes with a 37-day periodicity and times when it undergoes slow irregular variability.